eXpServer/expserver.github.io/docs/guides/resources/coding-conventions.md

 ### Pointer Return with Error Code

-When a function needs to return a pointer to an instance and report an error code, it's not possible in C to return more than one value directly.
+When a function needs to return a pointer to an instance and report an error code, it is not possible in C to return more than one value directly.
 In such cases, the return type of the function will be a pointer, and a reference to an integer, `int *error`, is passed to the function by the calling function.
 On error, `NULL` is returned, and the error integer is set to a valid error code.

 For example: `xps_file_t xps_file_create(..., int *error)`.
 On successful creation of the file instance, a valid pointer will be returned, and `*error` will be set to `E_SUCCESS`.
 In case of an error, `NULL` is returned, and `*error` is set to a valid error code such as `E_NOTFOUND`.